 - Sort by category and priority for improvement

 - Evaluate each piece of content against a list of criteria: Is it relevant?
 Is it engaging?
 Does it have a clear call to action?
 Is there enough information to support its purpose?
-Is there any duplicate or irrelevant pieces of content that could be deleted or combined with other parts?
+Are there any duplicate or irrelevant pieces of content that could be deleted or combined with other parts?

 - Identify the purpose and audience of your content.